When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Discussion

-\item \emph{Target-safe transfer}: \quad Negative transfer is common under distribution shift, as in \citet{obst2021transfer}, we treat the target-only model as a safe baseline and allow sharing only when a conservative criterion certifies improvement; otherwise, we revert to a single task.
-More broadly, transfer learning should be prioritize the designated target objective over mixed or source-dominated goals.

-\item \emph{Fixed \vs random design}: \quad We depart from approaches that posit parametric feature priors (\eg \citet{ChenOwenShi2014}).
-Although these yield clean population formulas, they require accurate covariance estimation: unreliable and often ill-conditioned in scarce data.
-Instead, we used a fixed design view that relies only on observables.

-\item \emph{Relying on a validation data set}: \quad Our method does require a small validation split to calibrate the decision rule (typically \(\approx 50\) target samples in our experiments), but this cost is modest relative to the benefit: it significantly improves target performance and helps avoid negative transfer.
+\item \emph{Relying on a validation data set}: \quad Our method does require a small validation split to calibrate the decision rule (typically \(\approx 50\) target samples in our experiments), but this cost is modest relative to the benefit.
 In practice, the validation budget pays for itself through consistent error reductions.

 \end{enumerate}